Does your website reflect your brand?

 Tip #3: Create a User Interface That Makes Exploration Easy

 There are many examples of brands that have done all the right things in their design except for the user interface.
-You want to avoid this common problem by designing a clean, crisp and easy to use interface.
+You want to avoid this common problem by designing a clean, crisp and easy-to-use interface.
 You want the interface to be intuitive, simple and organized.
 That doesn’t mean that you have to come up with something super basic.
-You just need to focus on making thing straightforward enough to get the user browsing through your website.
+You just need to focus on making things straightforward enough to get the user browsing through your website.

 Tip #5: Give Them a Reason to Learn About Your Brand